noncorpus/DnD5e/unbroken-circle/party-equipment.md

 Pizza:
 - Matt
 - Evan
-- Sam <----
+- Sam
-- Lukas
+- Lukas <----
 - Joanne

 Firehouse
 - Joanne: Hook and Ladder salad
-- Evan: Engineer with Lettuce and Onion (Wheat, dry....only lettuce, mushroom and onion) Pickles on the side
+- Evan: Engineer with Lettuce and Onion (Wheat, dry....only lettuce, mushroom and onion) Pickles on the side.
+Small Sandwich.
 - Lukas: Medium Club on a Sub, “fully involved” except mustard and onions
 - Matt: Hero on wheat, fully involved.
 Pickles on the side
 - Sam: House Chopped Salad, Grilled Chicken (No Kalamata Olives)